Donich Law - Jordan Donich - Courtroom Sketch

 How can Companies Prevent the Misappropriation of Funds by Employees?

-In addition, businesses should make sure that all staff members are adequately aware and informed of the exact company policies and processes that the company has implemented for the purposes of financial management.
+In addition, businesses should make sure that all staff members are sufficiently informed of the exact company policies and processes that the company has implemented for the purposes of financial management.
+They should also know about the penalties they could face if caught misappropriating company funds.

 How to Defend Theft Under $5000